viamrobotics/docs/docs/internals/controls-package.md

 ### PIDLoop

-`PIDLoop` is a struct containting all the attributes used for setting up a PID control loop. [`SetupPIDControlConfig`](/internals/controls-package/#setuppidcontrolconfig) will create this object for you.
+`PIDLoop` is a struct containting all the attributes for setting up a PID control loop. [`SetupPIDControlConfig`](/internals/controls-package/#setuppidcontrolconfig) will create this object for you.

 ```go
 type PIDLoop struct {